 As additional result of the study, it turned out that vendor provided values for extended source correction factor are often too optimistic while the Gaussian pattern method in dependence of edge taper is proposed.
 Given that the complexity of the direct method for the large aperture parabolic antenna measurements is much smaller than when measuring separately the gain and system noise temperature, ESA has consolidated the method described in this thesis as the standard approach for the G/T measurement of X-band antennas used for the acquisition of Earth Observation satellites.

-Key words: G/T, quality factor, figure of merit, direct measurement method, Moon, antennas, X-band, satellite communication.
+Key words: G/T, antenna quality factor, antenna figure of merit, Moon, antennas, X-band, satellite communications, ground-segment, link budget.

 Razširjen povzetek